Harvard of the South (band): History

 Between 2012 and 2013, Steve and Jeremy composed eleven songs and recorded them at Jeremy's house, with the majority of their work occurring in 2012 while Justin was in rehab.
-Once the music was complete, Steve and Justin wrote lyrics to the music.
 Blue October's bassist, Matt Noveskey, was brought in to round out the group, and recording was completed in early 2014.
-Harvard of the South played their first concerts opening for Blue October in San Marcos, Texas in March 2014.
-Schiltz mixed the Harvard of the South album in the summer of 2014, and Fred Kevorkian mastered the tracks.
-In October, the first five songs were released as the limited-edition Miracle EP, which was sold at concerts.
+Harvard of the South played their first concerts opening for Blue October in San Marcos, Texas, March 21–22, 2014.
+The San Marcos concerts also featured Steve playing guitar with Blue October on their song "Bleed Out".
+In October, the first five songs were released as a limited-edition EP, sold at concerts.